Data scientist applying theories and methods from behavioral science.

-My research program focuses on developing psychological theory, and applying it to public health intervention and healthcare delivery.
-I take a multimethod approach to research on topics such as physical activity, diet, stress, and well-being.
+My research focuses on psychological processes that sustain behavioral changes, which I study using a diverse set of statistics, methods, theories, and technologies.
 Representative projects include: (1) developing dynamic computational models for processes underlying health behavior change; (2) testing theoretically-grounded interventions targeted at lifestyle behaviors; (3) examining principles of effective health communication; and (4) modeling how relationship dynamics shape health beliefs and behavior.
-Beyond my work on health, I am interested in meta-science, reproducibility, openness, and theory development and testing.
-For example, I am part of a large interdisciplinary collaboration evaluating the effect of a journal’s open data policy, and meta-analyzing replications of a highly-cited psychology study.

 My research documentation (i.e., code, data, materials, preregistrations) are primarily on the open science framework.
-My preprint and postprint manuscripts are open access at PsyArXiv.
+My preprint and postprint manuscripts are open access at OSFpreprints.
 I occasional blog, here.

 PhD in Psychology, 2019